KDAB/cxx-qt/book/src/qobject/signals_enum.md

 ## Connecting to a signal

-For every signal defined in the enum, a method is generated called `on_<signal_name>`.
+For every signal defined in the enum, two methods are generated.

+  1. `on_<signal_name>`
+  2. `connect_<signal_name>`

-This method takes a function as the first parameter.
+The `on_<signal_name>` method takes a handler function as the parameter, which will be called when the signal is emitted.
-That function's first argument is the qobject and the remaining arguments are the signal parameters.
+That handler function's first argument is the qobject and the remaining arguments are the signal parameters.

-The second parameter of the `on_<signal_name>` method is the [Qt connection type](https://doc.qt.io/qt-6/qt.html#ConnectionType-enum).
+The `connect_<signal_name>` function additionally takes the [Qt connection type](https://doc.qt.io/qt-6/qt.html#ConnectionType-enum) as a parameter.

 Note that by using the `#[inherit]` macro on a signal, connections can be made to property changes using the signal name `<property>Changed` with no parameters.